Bozo, the Clown, died this week.

 Would Bozo work today?
 The idea of using a character to sell children’s merchandise still clearly works.
 If you doubt me, take a stroll through the children’s clothing section at your local department store.
 Disney has character merchandising down to a highly-lucrative science.

 But would Bozo’s innocent, schlocky schtick still work?
-I would like to think so.
+I want to think so.
 I also love the idea that Bozo was a local guy, with a little bit of freedom to localize the character.
 In our hyperconnected world, I rather like that idea that local still matters, and there’s something special about a particular place and the people who live there.

-I love the idea that for so many kids, Bozo was physically present, and not simply an image flickering on the screen.
+I love the idea that for so many kids, Bozo was physically present and not simply an image flickering on the screen.
 They had the opportunity to occupy the same space and breathe the same air as their hero, to hear his laugh echoing across the soundstage, to look into his sparkling eyes, to feel the warm clasp of his hand on theirs.
 And they shared that experience with “their” Bozo with other children who had their own Bozo across the country.
-I cannot think of a similar experience today, and I’m a little sad for that.
+I cannot think of a similar experience today, and I’m a little sad about that.
 I think that was part of Bozo’s moxie; he was global and local and the same time, in the best possible way.

 “I felt if I could plant my size 83AAA shoes on this planet, people would never be able to forget those footprints,” said Larry Harmon.
 He was right.
 Bozo has indeed left his mark.